-The beauty with monetizing an app is that there are many ways to do so.
-Depending on the type of apps, some strategies are more effective than others.
-Rewarded video advertising is proven to be the best bet as it’s rated at 75%.
-It is a form of advertising popular in games where users will need to watch a video ad to receive gameplay items or energies.
+The beauty of monetizing an app is that there are many ways to do so.
+Depending on the type of app, some strategies are more effective than others.

 - CPM - where the app developers are paid for a number of impressions of the ads.

-- CPC - revenue is generated based on the numbers of click delivered through the ads.
+- CPC - revenue is generated based on the number of clicks delivered through the ads.

 - CPV - earning is based on the number of views by app users.

 - CPA - user actions like installing the advertised app or purchases through the link lead to the developer’s commission.

 - Interstitial Ads: These are full-screen pop-ups that appear when you're transitioning between app features.
 They often contain videos, images, or text that encourage interaction or take you to an external website.

 - Banner Ads: You'll see these image-based ads at the edges of your device screen, trying to get you to go to another app or website.
 They also can include images, videos, text, or a mix of these.